knation/node-redis-delayed-tasks/README.md

 * Better handling of watch conflicts in `dt.poll`.
 Right now it just quits, but if this happens a lot, nothing would end up getting processed.

+* Find a redis mock that works with `node-redis` v4 and later versions of redis server.

 ## License
 MIT License